About Dades and Todra Gorges

 Surrounded by the Atlas Mountains and offering views of the Dades valley.

 The Kasbah Itran overlooks the Dades Valley near Kelaa M'Gouna.
-It is a great value alternative place to stop en route between Ouarzazate and the desert further to the east.
+It's a great value alternative place to stop en route between Ouarzazate and the desert further to the east.